naomiofficial/My-Profile-and-Portfolio/README.md

-# Hi 👋 My name is Naomi Fearon
+# Hi 👋 My name is Naomi

 I'm a Junior Data Analyst / BI Analyst, with a strong interest in customer insights, marketing analytics, digital platforms, and emerging technologies including automation and generative AI, across healthcare, commercial, or digital environments.